 TRIBUNE WASHINGTON BUREAU / TNS

-The 2010 health law allows Americans who don’t get health benefits at work to shop among plans on state-based marketplaces.
-The marketplaces are operated by the federal government in 37 states and by the states themselves in the rest, including California, Connecticut and Maryland.
+The law allows Americans who don’t get health benefits at work to shop among plans on state-based marketplaces operated by the federal government or by the states themselves, including California, Connecticut and Maryland.

-Consumers making less than four times the federal poverty level – or about $47,000 for a single person or $97,000 for a family of four – qualify for subsidies.
+Consumers making less than four times the federal poverty level – or about $97,000 for a family of four – qualify for subsidies.
 Insurers must provide a basic set of benefits and cannot turn away consumers, even if they are sick.

 Sustained growth in enrollment is considered key to reducing the number of uninsured and keeping premiums in check by getting healthier Americans into the market, key goals of the law.

 “The health insurance marketplaces are working,” Health and Human Services Secretary Sylvia Mathews Burwell said Tuesday.

 Multiple surveys over the last year have recorded historic declines in the number of uninsured since the law’s major coverage expansion began in 2014.
 RAND Corp., a nonprofit research firm, last month reported that the number of Americans without coverage declined by nearly 17 million.

 The legal challenge before the Supreme Court may affect as many as 7.5 million consumers in 37 states.

 There is also growing evidence that uncertainty over the case may be pushing up insurance premiums, as insurers prepare for major disruptions that would be caused by the elimination of subsidies.